gvwilson/thirdbit/src/fiction/santas/index.md

 The Elfabot's eyes flashed rapidly.
 "Sure we will.
 I brought presents!"
-De flipped the safety cover off a big red button[^red-button] and punched it with der fist.
+It flipped the safety cover off a big red button[^red-button] and punched it with a fist.

-[^red-button]: Shady Ann and Finner had spent almost a day to choosing an appropriate button.
+[^red-button]: The santa and Finner had spent almost a day to choosing an appropriate button.
 It had to be red—tradition demanded nothing less—but they dithered for a while between one with the word "DANGER!" stamped on it and another shaped like a skull and crossbones.
 In the end, they went with both.

 *Clunk!*
 The hitch connecting the caboose snapped open.